DillonB07/Whoosh/README.md

 ## Contributing

-If you want to help with the project, I would really appreciate it!
+If you want to help with the project, feel free to [file an issue](https://github.com/DillonB07/Whoosh/issues) or create a PR.
-I would love help with parsing documentation and converting it into Markdown to be used by the extension as that will be extremely time consuming (and boring)

 See [CONTRIBUTING.md](#CONTRIBUTING.md) for more information on contributing.